elishevaBetzalel/elishevaBetzalel/README.md

-# Hi there! 👋
+# Elisheva Betzalel

+## 🌟 About Me
-I am a **Full Stack Developer** with expertise in designing and building scalable and maintainable software solutions.
+I am a Full Stack Developer specializing in scalable and maintainable software solutions.
-Currently, I am contributing to the development of advanced tools for the **Jerusalem Municipality**, focusing on enhancing operational efficiency and user experience.
+Currently working on tools for the Jerusalem Municipality to enhance operational efficiency and user experience.

-I bring **strong logical and problem-solving skills**, meticulous attention to detail, and the ability to thrive in dynamic environments.
-Whether working independently or in a team, I am passionate about delivering high-quality software that meets real-world needs.
+I have strong problem-solving skills and a keen attention to detail, always focused on delivering high-quality software.

 ---

 ## 📌 Current Focus
 - **Backend Development:**
   .NET 8.0, C#, ASP.NET, Entity Framework (Code First).
 - **Frontend Development:**
   Angular 16, Blazor.
 - **DevOps Practices:**
   CI/CD pipelines with Azure DevOps and Git.

----

-## 💼 Key Projects

-- **Municipality Tax System Add-on:**
-  Developed tools for monitoring and managing improvement requests from employees.
-  Focused on Clean Architecture, API integration, and strict adherence to deadlines.

-- **CI/CD Management Tool:**
-  Built a Blazor-based tool for managing CI/CD pipelines, emphasizing user-friendly interfaces and seamless deployment workflows.

-- **Platform for Beginner Developers:**
-  A web platform supporting forums and developer tools using React (MUI design system) and a C# backend with MySQL integration.

-- **File Packaging CLI:**
-  A command-line tool in C# for merging and sorting files by type.

-- **HTML Crawler:**
-  A utility for processing and searching HTML tags using advanced data structures and design patterns.

 ---